sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_3.rst

 tells me I am a complete idiot.
 Notice that this concept of reliability is different to the question of whether the measurements are correct (the correctness of a measurement relates to it is validity).
-If I am holding a sack of potatos when I step on and off the bathroom scales the measurement will still be reliable: it will always give me the same answer.
+If I am holding a sack of potatoes when I step on and off the bathroom scales the measurement will still be reliable: it will always give me the same answer.
 However, this highly reliable answer does not match up to my true weight at all, therefore it is wrong.
 In technical terms, this is a